LeKangouroo/jinni/docs/getting-started.md

 <br>

-For the full list of available commands, use the `jin --help` command or checkout the [list of available commands].
+For the full list of available commands, use the `jin --help` command.

-[list of available commands]: commands.md